-I worked in the Nassau County jail, in a very large dorm-like room with just over one hundred 16 – 20 year old, mostly fatherless, young men.
+I worked in the Nassau County jail, in a very large dorm-like room with just over 116, 20-year-old, mostly fatherless, young men.
 Most of these teens were facing felony charges.
-The Thursday afternoon meeting would begin with an attention getter that would start them talking about their experiences and then we would share truth from God’s word.
+The Thursday afternoon meeting would begin with an attention-getter that would start them talking about their experiences and then we would share truth from God’s word.
 The week before Mother’s Day we brought Mother’s Day cards and gave them out as the ice breaker.
 As soon as they had those cards in their hands, their minds were on mom and the meeting ended as they all unexpectedly retreated to their bunks to write lovingly to their mothers and/or grandmothers.
 All you could hear was the sound of one hundred pens touching Hallmarks with the occasional “How do you spell wonderful?” that echoed within the blue cinder block walls.

 The “father wound” is not limited to the poor or the imprisoned.
 As a matter of fact, many of our best ministry supporters give to undergird this ministry because they know the pain and difficulty first hand.
 One close friend told me this story: